Leading Speeding Offence Lawyers Sydney

 - Court Representation for Speeding Charges

-- Avoiding & Waiving Penalties & Fines
+- Reducing or Avoiding Penalties & Fines

 What Constitutes a Speeding Offence in NSW?

-Speeding Offence Penalties in NSW
+Penalties for Speeding Offences in NSW

 The consequences are designed to be severe and can range from a significant fine and demerit points to an immediate licence suspension and a criminal conviction.
 The penalties escalate significantly depending on how far you were over the speed limit, the type of vehicle you were driving, and the class of licence you hold.